oxen-io/session-pysogs/README.md

 session-open-group-server --print-url
 ```

-This will output a result similar to
+This will output a result similar to:

 ```
 http://[host_name_or_ip]/[room_id]?public_key=2054fa3271f27ec9e55492c85d022f9582cb4aa2f457e4b885147fb913b9c131
 ```

-You will need to replace the hostname with the IP address of your VPS or the domain mapping to your IP address, and the room_id with the id of one of the room_id's you generated earlier.
+You will need to replace `[host_name_or_ip]` with the IP address of your VPS or the domain mapping to your IP address, and `room_id` with the ID of one of the rooms you created earlier.

-As an **example**
+For **example**:

 ```
 http://116.203.217.101/fish?public_key=2054fa3271f27ec9e55492c85d022f9582cb4aa2f457e4b885147fb913b9c131
 ```

-This URL can then be used to join the group inside the Session app
+This URL can then be used to join the group inside the Session app.

 ### Step 4: Make yourself a moderator

-make yourself a moderator using the following command:
+Make yourself a moderator using the following command:

 ```
 session-open-group-server --add-moderator {your_session_id} {room_id}
 ```

-As an **example**
+For **example**:

 ```
 session-open-group-server --add-moderator 05d871fc80ca007eed9b2f4df72853e2a2d5465a92fcb1889fb5c84aa2833b3b40 fish